Collaborative Divorce Attorneys in Texas

 How We Can Help You in a Collaborative Divorce Proceeding

 Our lawyers have extensive experience handling all aspects of family law.
 We are also skilled negotiators, understanding how to bring parties to mutually beneficial agreements.
 Though we will always stand strong as advocates for your needs, we know how to make the collaborative process work so that you get the results you need with a minimal amount of stress and anxiety, and with less acrimony and bitterness.

 When you hire us to help you through a collaborative divorce proceeding, we will work directly with you at all times, helping you brainstorm to identify ways to get what you need without giving up what you must have.
 We will help you understand all your choices and will always provide you with experienced counsel when options are on the table.
 We will work hard to make certain that you make the decisions that are in your best interests.

-Contact the Collaborative Divorce Lawyers at Bailey & Galyen
+Contact the Skilled Divorce Lawyers at Bailey & Galyen

 Our phones are answered 24 hours a day, 7 days a week.
-Contact our office to schedule a no-cost, no-obligation consultation.
+Contact our office online or call 844-402-2992 to schedule a no-cost, no-obligation consultation.
 We are available for evening or weekend meetings by request.
 Se habla Español.

 At Bailey & Galyen, we provide comprehensive legal counsel to individuals and businesses across Texas, including Arlington, Dallas, Fort Worth, Houston, Clear Lake, Bedford, Carrollton, Grand Prairie, El Paso, Mesquite, Midland/Odessa, Bellaire, Sugar Land, Lubbock, Plano, San Antonio and Weatherford.